 Many sites today have become a mire of advertisements, flashing images, and visual junk.
 When desktop publishing was first invented we talked about the ransom note school of design where every available piece of clip art and five different typefaces were crammed onto a page.
 Many website communications today truly are ransom notes because you have to look past and navigate around Google ad placements, flashing sidebars, intrusive videos, and tacky headlines to read anything of value.

 I am so tired of this.
 I try hard to keep my images simple and pleasing I want you to come on my site, take a deep breath, and be at peace.
-I'm trying hard to keep my site simple and yet let you know all that might be useful to you, what we have to offer, and how to support our ministry.
+I'm trying hard to keep my site simple, and yet let you know all that might be useful to you, what I have to offer, and how to support the ministry.

 Pushing affiliate purchases is not conducive to a quiet and peaceful site and I don’t want to contribute to eye pollution.